Building the MVP for a Bus Management Platform for BusRight

 Research and Discovery

 Our research began by conducting primary and secondary research.
-For primary research we conducted in-depth interviews with school administrators in the greater New York district to gain an understanding of their pain-points and the underlying need for this platform.
+Our primary research consisted of in-depth interviews with school administrators in the greater New York district to understand their pain-points and the underlying need for this platform.

 Some questions we asked were: